 Deleuze (He reads and quotes): "I am making marks." - His painting, it's about the moment when he has...
 It's Cézanne's moment in which he has the great planes - "I am making marks" - It's what he calls random marks.
 You see, it's really a kind of...
 Or what he calls "cleanup"; he takes a brush or a rag, and he cleans part of the painting, one part.
 Always recall that this is not taking everything over, that catastrophe isn't seizing it all.
-He is establishing his own catastrophe - "The random marks are created," he says, "and the thing is being considered" - that is, the painting with one part cleaned - "and the thing is being considered as one might do with a kind of diagram." - Marvelous, marvelous, this is going to launch us forward; retain this word, diagram; he calls it that - "And we see within this diagram how all kinds of factual possibilities are implanted". - He's not saying, we don't see facts...
-[Interruption of recording] [2:20:37]
+He is establishing his own catastrophe - "The random marks are made," he says, "and you survey things" - that is, the painting with one part cleaned - "and you survey things like you would a sort of graph [diagram]." - Marvelous, marvelous, this is going to launch us forward; retain this word, diagram; he calls it that - "And we see within this [diagram] the possibilities of all types of fact being planted". - He's not saying, we don't see facts...
+[Interruption of recording] [2 :20 :37]

-"And suddenly, this diagram" - Understand, it's bad if it's not through the diagram; if it's not through the diagram, that would produce a caricature -- what he's just said -- that is, something not very strong - "At a certain moment, you've placed the mouth somewhere, but you suddenly see through the diagram that the mouth could go" - could go from one point - "from one side of the face to the other".
-Fine, a huge mouth, you stretch out the feature; so there you state explicitly that it's a diagramatic feature. - "And in some ways" - here's what's most important to me - "And in some ways, in a portrait you'd like to be able to create a Sahara in appearance." - Act so that the painting becomes a Sahara. - "Create the portrait so faithfully, although it seems to contain the distances of the Sahara."
+["This is a difficult thing; I'm expressing it badly.
+But you see, for instance, if you think of a portrait, you maybe at one time have put the mouth somewhere, but you suddenly see through this graph that the mouth could go right across the face."] - Understand, it's bad if it's not through the diagram; if it's not through the diagram, that would produce a caricature -- what he's just said -- that is, something not very strong - " you maybe at one time have put the mouth somewhere, but you suddenly see through this graph that the mouth could" - could go from one point - "right across the face".
+Fine, a huge mouth, you stretch out the feature; so there you state explicitly that it's a diagrammatic feature. - "And in a way" - here's what's most important to me - "And in a way, you would love to be able in a portrait to make a Sahara of appearance." - Act so that the painting becomes a Sahara. - "To make it so like, yet seeming to have the distances of the Sahara" [Interviews, p.
+56]